chou17/C_programming_2/README.md

 The input content is Postfix and the calculation result is output The first line of each input is "p: " or "i: " to indicate whether the input is postfix or infix.
 The length of each line does not exceed 1024 bytes.

+linked_list:
+Please read the word from the standard input, construct the corresponding Linked List, And use this to count the number of words (Term Counting), for example, enter: apple banana apple apple banana cake cake
+-apple
+cake

+Output (printed in order according to word occurrence time):
+2 apples
+2 bananas
+3 cakes

+hash_map:
+Use HashMap (HashTable) to count word frequencies, and the input method is the same as in BST.